ELIZA'S CROSS CANADA LOVE TOUR

 This is not a typical travel blog.
 Or really, it’s not a travel blog at all.

-More than likely I won’t mention traveling much, as that is not really what this “love tour” is about.
+More than likely I won’t mention the traveling much as that is not really what this “love tour” is about.

 On January 05th 2019 my mom passed away from uterine cancer.
 I had spent five months in Manitoba, away from my home in Toronto, to be with her.
 After she died, I intended to return home to my “normal” life, if that was even possible.